bobboau/Bragi-MPD/README.md

  * Responsive design
   * fits mobile just as well as
-  * works on any modern bew browser from chrome to (recent versions of) IE to Safari (IOS and OSX) to Firefox
+  * works on any modern web browser from chrome to (recent versions of) IE to Safari (IOS and OSX) to Firefox
  * Playback control (available in all interfaces)
   * play/pause
   * volume control